avaansh07-ux/Robo-Advising-Portfolio-Optimizer/README.md

 ### **3. Score and rank**

-Each valid ticker receives a performance score.
+Each valid ticker receives a performance score based on their Sharpe Ratio and Alpha.
 Tickers are sorted from strongest to weakest, and this ranking feeds into the optimization stage.

 ### **4. Optimize portfolios from 10 to 25 stocks**